tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 So we have the same "run" thread, but we also have a thread that looks like it's realted to the `concurrent-ruby` gem.
 This other thread is created during the `require` process of the `concurrent-ruby` gem (it looks like there is [discussion](https://github.com/ruby-concurrency/concurrent-ruby/issues/868) of whether that is the right time to do this) as a part managing [`ThreadLocalVar`](https://ruby-concurrency.github.io/concurrent-ruby/1.1.5/Concurrent/ThreadLocalVar.html)s.
 This means that the additonal thread is crated prior to creating a new instance of our `HelloAsync` class - it's created as soon as we `require 'concurrent-ruby'`.

-You may note that the file referenced in the thread is "ruby_thread_local_var.rb" and not just "thread_local_var.rb". `ThreadLocalVar` has [implementations for Ruby and jRuby](https://github.com/ruby-concurrency/concurrent-ruby/blob/082c05f136309fd7be56e7c1b07a4edcb93968f4/lib/concurrent-ruby/concurrent/atomic/thread_local_var.rb#L60-L65).
+You may note that the file referenced in the thread is `ruby_thread_local_var.rb` and not just `thread_local_var.rb`. `ThreadLocalVar` has [implementations for Ruby and jRuby](https://github.com/ruby-concurrency/concurrent-ruby/blob/082c05f136309fd7be56e7c1b07a4edcb93968f4/lib/concurrent-ruby/concurrent/atomic/thread_local_var.rb#L60-L65).
 Since I am using MRI, I am seeing `RubyThreadLocalVar` and not `JavaThreadLocalVar`.

 From [the docs](https://ruby-concurrency.github.io/concurrent-ruby/1.1.5/Concurrent/ThreadLocalVar.html):